 Existing water quality at Lake O' the Pines is affected by municipal discharge, rainfall, and associated storm water flows originated form natural, agricultural, residential, and commercial runoff, as well as industrial point and nonpoint sources.
-Although nutrients levels in surface water of the Cypress Basin are often elevated, water is generally of good quality except for few issues that arise from discharge of treated wastewater, sluggish stream flows, low aeration rates, dense aquatic plant growth and elevated surface temperatures.
-EPA report for the region reports impairment due to lower dissolved oxygen levels in the water due to organic enrichment and oxygen depletion.
+Although nutrients levels in surface water of the Cypress Basin are often elevated, water is generally of good quality except for few issues that arise from discharge of treated wastewater, sluggish stream flows, low aeration rates, dense aquatic plant growth, and elevated surface temperatures.
+EPA reports for the region show impairment in some areas due to lower dissolved oxygen levels in the water due to organic enrichment and oxygen depletion.